croqaz/achaea.js/docs/Triggers.md

 # Triggers

-Triggers are hooks on the game text with the purpose of updating some internal state, or sending some commands back to the game.
+Triggers/ reflexes are hooks on the game text with the purpose of updating some internal state, or sending some commands back to the game.

-You don't need a special file to start triggers, any imported file will work.
+There is no special file to start triggers, any imported file will work.
+You should import your trigger files from `custom/index.ts`.

 Example: